Dash-n-Dave-NLP/Project-Dash/readme.md

 ## Key Findings and Takeaways

-After training and evaluating three models using both a single-word count vectorizer, bigram count vectorizer, and TF-IDF vectorizer, the logistic regression model provdided the best overall performance on the validate set.
+After training and evaluating three models using both a single-word count vectorizer, bigram count vectorizer, single-word TF-IDF vectorizer, and bigram TF-IDF vectorizer, the balanced logistic regression model provdided the best overall performance on the validate set both when the "other" language category is removed and when the category is retained.
 Fitting of the models resulted in over 90 percent accuracy on train; however, the accuracy of all models fell considerably on the validate set.
+The selected model performs with a 42 percent accuracy over baseline.
+Bigrams did not improve the model as much as we anticipated, and some models performed worse with both the bigram CV and TF-IDF.
+The selected model was trained using the TF-IDF vectorizer with single words only.